 WHEREAS: Students, post-2018 election cycle, expressed concerns about the placement and the laws that outside groups and campaigns continued to break; and

-BE IT RESOLVED: The Texas State University Student Government strongly encourages the previous Voting Task Force be re-established by University President Denise Trauth and the university staff work with county officials to make suggestions regarding the location; and
+BE IT RESOLVED: The Texas State University Student Government strongly calls for the reestablishment of the Voting Task Force and requests University President Denise Trauth and the university staff work with county officials to make suggestions regarding the location; and

-BE IT FURTHER RESOLVED: The Voting Task Force’s recommendations of an on-campus polling placement should best ensure students are free from political intimidation while in line to vote and while voting in accordance with Tex.
+BE IT FURTHER RESOLVED: The Voting Task Force’s recommendations of an on-campus polling placement willbest ensure students are free from political intimidation while in line to vote and while voting in accordance with Tex.
 Elec.
 Code Title 6 Chapter 61; and

-BE IT FURTHER RESOLVED: These policies and the physical placement be reported to the Texas State University students, the city, county, all political groups and the public no later than 60 days prior to the 2019 election cycle and 30 days for future elections; and
+BE IT FURTHER RESOLVED: The policies and the physical placement should be reported to the Texas State University students, the city, county, all political groups and the public no later than 60 days prior to the 2019 election cycle and 30 days for future elections; and

-BE IT FURTHER RESOLVED: If passed, this simple resolution be forwarded to the Student Body President and University President Denise Trauth for action.
+BE IT FURTHER RESOLVED: If passed, this simple resolution be forwarded to the Student Body President.